EarthObservation/RVT_py/docs/blendingvis.rst

 If you don't input the image and image_path parameters, you have to add an ``rvt.default.DefaultValues`` instance as a parameter to ``BlenderCombination.render_all_images()``.
 Blender then takes the parameters set in this class when calculating specific visualizations.
 You also have to add dem array and its resolution.

-See example below which uses all three methods:
+The example below uses all three methods.

 .. code-block:: python